Bungalow64/DBConfirm/README.md

 }
 ```

-Add a new test file, and inherit from the SQLConfirmTestBase class:
+Add a new test file, and inherit from the base class for the framework (either `MSTestBase` or `NUnitBase`):

 ```csharp
 // For MSTest